Nolan Gorman Player Props: Cardinals vs. Reds

 Nolan Gorman At The Plate

-- Gorman has 43 hits, which is tops among St. Louis hitters this season, while batting .301 with 22 extra-base hits.
+- Gorman has 44 hits, which ranks first among St. Louis hitters this season, while batting .297 with 22 extra-base hits.

-- Among the qualified hitters in baseball, he ranks 18th in batting average, 15th in on-base percentage, and second in slugging.
+- Among qualified hitters in MLB, his batting average ranks 21st, his on-base percentage ranks 17th, and he is second in the league in slugging.

-- Gorman is batting .400 with three homers during his last games and is riding a 12-game hitting streak.
+- Gorman enters this game on a 13-game hitting streak.
+In his last games, he's hitting .381 with three homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.